 My research interests focus on regional climatic changes and methods to assess these.
 I am particularly interested in extreme precipitation, its natural variability and its response to global warming.
 In parallel I have been working on the evaluation of regional climate models.
 More recently I have become interested in researching how future weather might manifest: will the character of storms, precipitation or droughts change, and what are the underlying processes?

 Beyond the purely scientific basic research I collaborate with stakeholders in politics and administration and transfer my knowledge to the general public.
 Currently I am involved as lead author in the upcoming sixths assessment report of the Intergovernmental Panel on Climate Change (IPCC).
 A ranking of Stanford University and Elsevier lists me among the 2% top scientists.

-In the BSc and MSc programmes on Environmental System Sciences and Atmospheric Physics and Climate I teach Atmospheric Dynamics, Climate System and Climate Change, Regional Climate Change, Cloud Physics and Climate Modeling.
+In the BSc and MSc programmes on Environmental System Sciences and Atmospheric Physics and Climate I teach Climate and Atmospheric Dynamics, Climate System and Climate Change, Regional Climate Change, Cloud Physics and Climate Modeling.